 Stray Cats: On the other hand, stray cats might be vocal around you.
 They might meow or even answer your voice.

-Feral Cats: Ferals are most likely nocturnal in nature and tend to come out occasionally in the daytime.
+Feral Cats: Ferals are most likely nocturnal and tend to come out occasionally in the daytime.

 Stray Cats: Strays are visible primarily during the day and occasionally at night.